manifest-network/manifestjs/README.md

 ## Credits

-🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.zone/validator)
+🛠 Built with Telescope by Cosmology — if you like their tools, please consider delegating to [their validator ⚛️](https://cosmology.zone/validator)

 ## Disclaimer